A historic location in Holmes County

-Walnut Creek's first permanent settler was Jonas Stutzman (1788 – 1871), who traveled here from Somerset County, Pa., in 1809 to clear land for farming and build a log home for his family.
+Walnut Creek's first permanent settler was Jonas Stutzman (1788 – 1871), who traveled here from Somerset County, in 1809 to clear land for farming and build a log home for his family.
 He was the first permanent settler in the eastern portion of what would become Holmes County.
-Jonas and his wife, Magdalena Gerber Stutzman, were of the Amish faith – descendants from a group of strict Protestant Anabaptists.
+Jonas and his wife, Magdalena Gerber Stutzman, were of the Amish faith – descendants from a group of strict Anabaptists (meaning "re-baptizer").

 The Amish are the most conservative group in the Anabaptist family, which includes the Mennonites and the Hutterites.
 The Anabaptists emerged from the Reformation in Switzerland.
 They differed with the popular reformers in that they rejected infant baptism and insisted that the church was to be a voluntary brotherhood of adult believers.
 They were the first to teach separation of church and state, an idea otherwise unheard of in those days.
 The word "Amish" comes from Jacob Ammann, the name of an influential leader.